The All Natural Vegan

 There are a variety of easy substitutions that can be made to this candied pecan cookie recipe.

 • Sweetener - If you can't get your hands on maple crystals in time to make this recipe, there are some sweeteners that'll work.
 I still recommend maple crystals, because they will result in the best flavor.
-However, you can use coconut sugar, white sugar, or a monk fruit erythritol blend as a 1:1 substitute.
-Dark brown sugar will also work, however, since it is a little bit more dense I recommended removing 2 tablespoons from the original measurements.
+However, you can use coconut sugar or white sugar.
+Dark brown sugar will also work; however, since it is a little bit more dense I recommended removing 2 tablespoons from the original measurements.

 a close up of the vegan pecan cookies stacked on top of each other